atecce/OASIS/README.md

 	[x] Test all actuators for feedback

-AI:
+Autopilot:

-	[] Set up auto-operate by having the actuators triggered at the appropriate HSST values.
+	[] Have the actuators triggered at the appropriate HSST values.
 	[] Set up the networking required to dump the sensor data and to operate in standby mode.

-Database:
+GUI:

-	[] Write all the tables.
+	[] Make the login screen layout

-Website:

-	[] Set Bootstrap template.
+	[] Set up the backend of users in the database